johncrook-davies/sailing/buoyage.md

   - East - 3 flashes, could be any length
   - West - 9 flashes, could be any length
 ### Isolated danger mark
-* Purpose: Sits on top of danger - give wide berth
+* Purpose: Sits on top of danger - give wide berth, no agreed distance for this, just common sense
 * Shape: Two balls on top
 * Colour: Red and black
 * Lights